 In advance of taking any action you should ensure that you have the correct information.
 Any of the bodies listed in this section will advise you on your rights and what steps to take to claim redress.

 Different consumer bodies have different responsibilities when it comes to consumer rights.
-The Competition and Consumer Protection Commission which replaced the National Consumer Agency, for example, deals with consumer complaints and policy at a national level.
+The Competition and Consumer Protection Commission (CCPC) which replaced the National Consumer Agency, for example, deals with consumer complaints and policy at a national level.
 The European Consumer Centre (ECC) Ireland deals with consumer complaints in a cross border context.
 The Competition and Consumer Protection Commission has responsibility to provide consumer information on financial services.The Central Bank of Ireland is responsible for the regulation of all financial services firms.
-You can find out more about the Financial Regulator here.

 Under the Competition and Consumer Protection Act 2014, on 31 October the National Consumer Agency and the Competition Authority were replaced by the Competition and Consumer Protection Commission (CCPC).
 The Commission took over the functions of the two agencies and is responsible for delivering an integrated set of services to the consumer including:

 Consumer organisations do not charge for providing advice.

 You can contact any of the organisations listed below by telephone, e-mail, or by letter.
 You should check whether you could visit them at their offices before you make the trip to see them.
 You can also check information on their website before contacting them.

 The Competition and Consumer Protection Commission is a statutory body, set up to be a advocate on behalf of consumers.
 It also has a leading role in consumer information, research, education and awareness.